emtiu/freebsd-outerbase/customdrives.md

 # freebsd-outerbase: `customdrives`

 The [outerbase-install.sh](outerbase-install.sh) script is only made for a very simple, one-drive installation, and it's not realistic for the script to support more advanced drive/encryption configurations.
-Therefore, the `customdrives=` option provides a _“bring your own zpool”_ solution, where the system is installed onto a prepared outer base block device and zpool, which take any form you can dream of.
+Therefore, the `customdrives=` option provides a _“bring your own zpool”_ solution, where the system is installed onto a prepared outer base block device and zpool, which can be anything you can dream up.

 The main guideline is that after the installation, the system should be able to boot from the outer base block device, and unlock the inner base zpool through `unlock.sh`, which of course needs to be tweaked to fit the drive configuration.
 As long as that works, many different kinds of setup should be possible.

 ## how it works
-For a `customdrives` install, you need to do several things that [outerbase-install.sh](outerbase-install.sh) would take care of in the case of a simple, one-drive install:
+For a `customdrives` install, you need to do several things manually that [outerbase-install.sh](outerbase-install.sh) would take care of in the case of a simple, one-drive install:

-* **boot partitions:** set up boot partitions such that the system will be able to boot the outer base, corresponding to whichever device you are planning to use for the outer base UFS filesystem.
+* **boot partitions:** set up boot drives and partitions (EFI or MBR).

 * **outer base block device:** set up a device to hold the outer base UFS filesystem (but do not format it yet).